m4dz/test-refactoring-js/COMMENTS.md

 There's many things to improve to get the code really clean and consistent.
 Here's some ideas:

 * Make tests useful, the current one isn't relevant
-* Refactor the views to make them accessibles and consistent with HTML standard
+* Use the available locales
 * Refactor the views to extract some commponents
+* Replace loose styles from bootstrap
 * Refactor CSS to keep it DRY
 * etc, the list isnt exhaustive